 - Self-isolation will only apply to those who test positive for COVID-19 and/or have symptoms of coronavirus.

-- Regular twice weekly at home testing using lateral flow devices will continue until the end of September when it will be reviewed
+- Regular twice weekly at home testing using lateral flow devices is strongly encouraged.

 - Ventilation, hand hygiene measures and enhanced cleaning will remain in place

 - School trips, including those abroad can be booked and organised